panpf/sketch/docs/wiki/pause_load_when_scrolling.md

 > [!IMPORTANT]
 > Required import `sketch-extensions-view` or `sketch-extensions-compose` module

-Enabling asynchronous thread loading of images during list scrolling will reduce UI fluency.
-Therefore, pausing image loading during list scrolling can significantly improve performance on devices with poor performance UI fluency
+Loading a large number of images during list scrolling will reduce UI fluency.
+Therefore, pausing the loading of images during list scrolling on devices with poor performance can significantly improve UI fluency.

 ### Configure